nh43de/DataToolChain/README.md

  - Vertical list to SQL literal string
  - Vertical list to SQL UNION ALL
  - Vertical list to SQL UNIONS
+ - Parse hours - parses any hour ranges in the text i.e. 1:30am-3pm.
+Great for parsing time sheets.
+ - NEW!
+UnPivot table CSV - unpivots 2-axis matrices into a 3-column table
+ - NEW!
+Create Table from CSV - fits csv data into an appropriate CREATE TABLE sql statement
+ - NEW!
+Generate SQL inserts from CSV - generates SQL insert statements from csv data
+ - NEW!
+Generate JSON from CSV - fits csv data into a json object
+ - NEW!
+Generate SQL inserts from JSON - generates SQL insert statements from an array of json objects
+ - NEW!
+Generate CSV from JSON

 ### V. Sql Query to .csv